dogweather/forkful/content/en/bash/strings/searching-and-replacing-text.md

   \ in a string or file with something else.
 It's a day-to-day task for cleaning\u2026"
 lastmod: '2024-03-13T22:45:00.229850-06:00'
 model: gpt-4-1106-preview
-summary: "Searching and replacing text in bash means swapping out words or patterns\
-  \ in a string or file with something else.
-It's a day-to-day task for cleaning\u2026"
+summary: Searching and replacing text in bash means swapping out words or patterns in a string or file with something else.
 title: Searching and replacing text
 weight: 10
 ---